Title

 Republic Act No. 11926 imposes strict penalties for the willful and indiscriminate discharge of firearms, including higher penalties for military and law enforcement personnel acting outside official duties, while also mandating the cancellation of firearm licenses for offenders.

-• Paragraph (c): If the offender is a member of the military, military auxiliaries, or law enforcement personnel authorized to bear firearms, and the discharge is not in official duty, penalty is increased by one degree.
+• If the offender who commits the offense under Article 254(b) is a member of the military and military auxiliary agencies, or law enforcement agencies authorized to bear firearms, and the discharge is not in the performance of official duties, the penalty is one degree higher than that prescribed above, and the offender may be held administratively liable (Article 254(c) as amended by Section 2).

-• If any provision or part of the Act is declared invalid or unconstitutional, remaining provisions shall continue to be valid and operative.
+• Section 3 provides a separability rule: if any provision or part of Republic Act No. 11926 is held invalid or unconstitutional, other provisions not affected remain valid and subsisting (Section 3).

 Analyze Cases Smarter, Faster